 Seat reservations

-A seat reservation on Eurostar and Eurostar (formerly Thalys) is automatically included with every ticket.
-However, seat reservations on ICE trains are optional, if you want a reserved seat it can be added during the booking process for fee of around €4.50 each way.
-A reserved seat is a good idea, especially at busy periods, so I'd add one when prompted.
+A seat reservation on Eurostar is automatically included with every ticket.
+However, seat reservations on ICE trains are optional, a reserved seat can be added during booking for €5.20 in 2nd class, €6.50 in 1st class.
+A reserved seat is a good idea so I'd add one when prompted.

 -